-Did you know, that according to research 12% of the things we worry about are needless worry such as what people think of us.
-We think that if someone looks us up and down they are being judgmental.
-They might just think we look good!
+Did you know, that according to research1 12% of the things we worry about are needless worry such as what people think of us.
+We think that if someone looks us up and down they are being judgemental, they might just think we look good!

 Here’s a little extract from my co-authored chapters of the Dial A Guru book, Awaken Your True Potential;